 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.

-For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.
+\ For the purpose of these graphs, 'sovereign bonds' consist of all sovereign exposures.

-The fund had no revenue or operational expenditure during the reporting period.
+The fund had no revenue during the reference period.